-It’s the first time I’ve bushwalked in the Red Hill Reserve, which lies between Cromer Heights and Oxford Falls.
+It’s the first time I’ve bushwalked in the Red Hill Reserve (officially called the Red Hill Bushland Reserve), which lies between Cromer Heights and Oxford Falls.
 There’s a network of official and unofficial bushwalking and mountain-biking trails, on what seems to be a mixture of Crown land, Aboriginal land (managed by the Metropolitan Local Aboriginal Land Council) and undeveloped private land.
 My first challenge is accessing these trails – I had intended to start from the Wakehurst Parkway, but multiple “No Entry” signs thwarted that plan.
 Continuing north along the Wakehurst Parkway, I discover there are no access tracks along the western side of Red Hill.
-I end up parking on Maybrook Avenue, where a narrow track soon meets the Cromer Trail, a wide service trail.
+I end up parking on Maybrook Avenue, where a narrow track between houses soon meets the Cromer Trail, a wide service trail.

 Continuing west along the service trail, I ignore a trail on the right that goes up past a weathered sandstone rock formation.
 A bit further is another distinct trail that heads north, which I take as it’s going in roughly the right direction to the first of two trig stations I’m looking for.

-The track climbs steadily, over a few rock platforms and some “jumps” that suggest this was intended to be used by mountain bikes.
+The track through the Red Hill Reserve climbs steadily, over a few rock platforms and some “jumps” that suggest this was intended to be used by mountain bikes.

-It soon reaches another service trail, and a number of “private property” signs that be legimitate – or may not.
-There has been some controversy and public resistance to a number of developmentsthat threaten to impact the trails through Red Hill.
+It soon reaches another service trail, and a number of “private property” signs that may be legimitate – or may not.
+There has been some controversy and public resistance to a number of developmentsthat threaten to impact the trails through the Red Hill Reserve.
 I go past these signs, just to be safe, before heading “off track” to the first trig station.
-I can’t spot any remains of Trig Station 4735 Wheeler, which has been dismantled and removed since it was last inspected in 1976…
+I can’t spot any remains of the Wheeler Trig Station, which has been dismantled and removed since it was last inspected in 1976…

-Ovce I descend to the Cromer North Trail (also referred to as the Red Hill Main Trail), the second trig point I’m looking for is immediately visible on an exposed rock platform just off the service trail.
-It’s a quick and easy scramble up to the rock platform, on which sits the concrete base and metal plinth of Trig Station 10447 Cromer Heights.
+Once I descend to the Cromer North Trail (also referred to as the Red Hill Main Trail), the second trig point I’m looking for is immediately visible on an exposed rock platform just off the service trail.
+It’s a quick and easy scramble up to the rock platform, on which sits the concrete base and metal plinth of Cromer Heights Trig Station (TS10447).

 From the top of this rocky outcrop you can see the ocean to the east, beyond Cromer and Collaroy.
-To the west is Oxford Falls and Belrose.
+To the west, beyond the Red Hill Reserve, is Oxford Falls and Belrose.